-Darvinz Of Zarumna: A Mythological Romance Of The Ancient World
+Darvinz of Zarumna: A Mythological Romance of the Ancient World (English-language edition)

 The land is imaginary,

 people are imaginary,

 The age is uncertain,